 Bose’s ear tips create a tight seal for decent passive noise isolation, allowing for fuller sound and blocking external noises from entering the soundscape.

-Bose QuietComfort Earbuds: App and special features
+Bose QuietComfort Earbuds review: App and special features

 Those who own the Bose 700 are familiar with Bose Connect.
 The companion app is easy to navigate, looks clean, and has a few features to enhance the listening experience.
 Unfortunately, some features remain exclusive to the Bose 700.